-My decade-plus-old answer is here: Is Silicon Valley Reproducible?
+My decade-old answer is here: Is Silicon Valley Reproducible?

-My answer to the question was “no” and the very first reason I listed was “cultural attitudes towards failure.”
-In France (at least at that time) failure was a death sentence.
-In Silicon Valley, I wrote, failure was a red badge of courage, a medal of valor on one’s resume for service in the startup wars, and a reference to the eponymous classic written by Stephen Crane.
+My answer to the question was, “no” and the first reason I listed was, “cultural attitudes towards failure.”
+In France, failure was a death sentence.
+In Silicon Valley, failure was a red badge of courage, a medal of valor for service in the startup wars.

 Managing Failure: Avoiding Too Many Consecutive Red Badges

-In Silicon Valley you’ll often hear adages like “failure is a better teacher than success,” but don’t be too quick to believe everything you hear.
-While failure is certainly not a scarlet letter in Silicon Valley, companies nevertheless hire for a track record of success.
-In the scores of C-level position specifications that I’ve read and collected over the years, I cannot recall a single one that ever listed any sort of failure as required experience.
+In Silicon Valley, you’ll often hear adages like, “failure is a better teacher than success,” but don’t believe everything you hear.
+While failure is not a scarlet letter in Silicon Valley, companies nevertheless hire for a track record of success.
+In the scores of C-level position specifications that I’ve collected over the years, I cannot recall a single one that ever listed any sort of failure as required experience.

-But, switching metaphors, I sometimes think Silicon Valley is like a diving competition that forgot the degree of difficulty rating.
-Hand a CEO $100M, 70% growth company — and the right to burn $10M to $15M per quarter — and it will likely go public in a few years, scoring the company a perfect 10 — for executing a swan dive, degree of difficulty 1.2.
+In some ways, Silicon Valley is like a diving competition that forgot the degree of difficulty rating.
+Put a new CEO in charge of $100M, 70% growth company, with the right to burn $10M to $15M per quarter, and it will likely go public in a few years, scoring the company a perfect 10: for executing a swan dive, degree of difficulty 1.2.

-Now, as an investor, I’ll put money into such swan dives whenever I can.
-But, as an operator, remember that the charmed life of riding in (or even driving) such a bus doesn’t necessarily prepare you for the shocks of the regular world.
+As an investor, I’ll put money into such swan dives whenever I can.
+But, as an operator, remember that the charmed life of driving (or even riding on) such a bus doesn’t particularly prepare you for the shocks of the regular world.

-Consider ServiceMax who, roughly speaking, was left at the altar by Salesforce with a product built on the Salesforce platform and business plan most thought predicated on an acquisition by Salesforce.
+Consider ServiceMax who was left at the altar by Salesforce with a product built on the Salesforce platform and business plan most thought predicated on an acquisition by Salesforce.
 That team survived that devastating shock and later sold the company for $900M.
 That’s a reverse 4½ somersault in pike position, degree of difficulty 4.8.
 Those folks are my heroes.

-So, in my estimation, if Silicon Valley believes that failure is a better teacher than success, I’d say that it wants you to have been educated long ago — and certainly not in your most recent job.
-That means we need to look at startup failure as a branding issue and the simple rule is don’t get too many red badges in a row on your LinkedIn or CV.
+If Silicon Valley believes that failure is a better teacher than success, I’d say that it wants you to have been educated long ago — and certainly not in your most recent job.
+Thus, we need to look at startup failure as a branding issue and the simple rule is don’t get too many consecutive red badges on your LinkedIn or CV.

-Using Grateful Dead concert notation, if your CV looks like Berkeley –> Salesforce –> failure –> Looker, then you’re fine.
+Using Grateful Dead setlist notation, if your CV looks like Berkeley > Salesforce > failure > Looker, then you’re fine.
 You’ve got one red badge of courage that you can successful argue was a character-building experience.
-However, if it looks like Berkeley –> Salesforce –> failure –> failure –> failure, then you’ve got a major positioning problem.
+However, if it looks like Berkeley > Salesforce > failure > failure > failure, then you’ve got a major positioning problem.
 You’ve accidentally re-positioned yourself from being the “Berkeley, Salesforce” person to the “failed startup person.”

 How many consecutive red badges is too many?
 I’d say three for sure, maybe even two.
 A lot of it depends on timing .